 11. What is your greatest running related accomplishment?

 There are so many wonderful things I have accomplished.
 I don’t know if I have a favorite or greatest accomplishment.

 12. What is your opinion on the importance of recovery days?

-14. How has your training changed throughout the past few years?
+14. How has your training changed through the years?